John P. Andrawis, Mark McClellan & Kevin J. Bozic

-Article by Samantha Tam, Derek A. Haas, Moran Amit, Michael E. Porter, Randal S. Weber & Ehab Y. Hanna
+Samantha Tam, Derek A. Haas, Moran Amit, Michael E. Porter, Randal S. Weber & Ehab Y. Hanna

 How multidisciplinary team meetings improve cancer care.

-Case Study by Marcia Peterson & Sarah Rolph
+Marcia Peterson & Sarah Rolph

 A state-run center of excellence uses benefit design to improve outcomes while controlling cost.

-Article by Poonam L. Alaigh
+Poonam L. Alaigh

 The integration of primary care and specialty care physicians through adoption of both payment models will lead to synergistic value.